Retreat

 At a glance

-A WHO-prequalified stroller mosquito net, factory-impregnated with permethrin and safety-tested specifically on infants.
-Polyester mesh at 156-count density, 70 g, three-year effective lifecycle — a clean physical barrier over the pram or buggy for dusk walks, park benches, nap-time shade, and long summer afternoons outdoors.
+An untreated stroller mosquito net — a pure physical barrier with zero chemicals, nothing on the mesh near the child.
+Fine-knit 156-count polyester at 70 g, a clean drop-over canopy over the pram or buggy for dusk walks, park benches, nap-time shade, and long summer afternoons outdoors.
+Three-year effective lifecycle, European design.

 Technical specification